 Avoid At-Risk Activities

 There are a set of activities that put you at higher risk of being exposed to hantavirus.
-One way to protect yourself from hantavirus is to avoid this activities that expose you to a higher risk.
+One way to protect yourself from hantavirus is to avoid this activity that exposes you to a higher risk.

 These activities are:

-- Dry sweeping a space that is not often used
+- Dry sweeping space that is not often used

-- Using an air blower in a space that tis not often used
+- Using an air blower in a space that is not often used

 - Working in a barn or another out-building